 As with all suppliers, the EDF business deemed rates are the most expensive way to pay for energy.
 Currently SMEs will pay 18.06 pence per kWh for electricity and 5.9 pence per kWh for gas, for out of contract usage.
 EDF large business deemed rates will also be expensive, so it is worth negotiating a contract.

-Our EDF business online comparison process is quickly and simple.
-Whether you are an EDF large business user or an SME, our tool will help you access competitive quotes.
+Our EDF business online comparison process is quick and simple.
+Whether you are an EDF large business user or an SME, our tool will help you access competitive quotes and compare energy suppliers.
 If you would like to find out more about EDF business energy, please contact our dedicated energy team.